Herb-Wright/pointconvformer-wrapper/README.md

 *Herbert Wright*

-This project provides an easy interface for using PointConvFormer in Pytorch
+This project provides an easy interface for using PointConvFormer in Pytorch.
+Right now only an Encoder with pooling is implemented.

 ## Getting Started